evennia/evennia/docs/2.x/_sources/Contribs/Contrib-XYZGrid.md.txt

 # the '*' are wildcards and allows for giving defaults on this map.
 PROTOTYPES = {
     (0, 0): {
         "prototype_parent": "xyz_room",
         "key": "A nice glade",
-        "desc": "Sun shines through the branches above.}
+        "desc": "Sun shines through the branches above.", },
     (0, 0, 'e'): {
         "prototype_parent": "xyz_exit",
-	"desc": "A quiet path through the foilage"
+        "desc": "A quiet path through the foilage",
-    }
+    },
     ('*', '*'): {
         "prototype_parent": "xyz_room",
         "key": "In a bright forest",
-	"desc": "There is green all around."
+        "desc": "There is green all around.",
     },
     ('*', '*', '*'): {
         "prototype_parent": "xyz_exit",
-	"desc": "The path leads further into the forest."
+        "desc": "The path leads further into the forest.", },
 }

 # collect all info for this one map
 XYMAP_DATA = {
-    "zcoord": "mymap"  # important!
+    "zcoord": "mymap",  # important!
     "map": MAPSTR,
     "legend": LEGEND,
     "prototypes": PROTOTYPES,